azizoid/quran.az/README.md

 - Next.js for the React framework used in this project.
 - Tailwind CSS for the utility-first CSS framework used in this project.
 - Jest for the testing framework used in this project.
-- React Query for the data fetching and caching library used in this project.
+- ~~React Query~~ SWR for the data fetching and caching library used in this project.
 - MongoDB for the document database used in this project.